ECHO: A Framework for Inclusive Assistive Tech

 Masters Thesis, Design Research & Framework Development - 5-month project

-Honorable Mention, Berkeley MDEs Student Awards 2024 - Social Justice & Practice Category
+Honorable Mention, Berkeley MDes Thesis Awards 2024 - Social Justice & Practice category

 What does inclusivity mean when one world sets the standard for all?